-Benign small bowel tumors may develop as a single lesion or as multiple lesions of several subtypes.
-Subtypes include hyperplastic polyps, adenomas, GI stromal tumors, lipomas, hemangiomas, and those associated with Peutz-Jeghers syndrome.
+Benign small-bowel tumors may develop as a single lesion or as multiple lesions of several subtypes.
+Subtypes include hyperplastic polyps, adenomas, gut stromal tumors, lipomas, hemangiomas, and those associated with Peutz-Jeghers syndrome.

 These tumors are generally characterized by slow growth and delayed clinical presentation.
 They often remain inherently asymptomatic, only to be discovered incidentally at autopsy.

-The tumors may be found throughout the duodenum, jejunum, and ileum (in order of increasing frequency).
+Benign small-bowel tumors may be found throughout the duodenum, jejunum, and ileum (in order of increasing frequency).
 Tumors may be single, multiple, or widespread, that is, as part of a polyposis syndrome.
-Three growth patterns have been identified, as follows: (1) intraluminal, (2) infiltrative, and (3) serosal.
-Intraluminal lesions are most often associated with the development of secondary bowel obstruction and intussusception, while serosal lesions are linked to small bowel volvulus.
+Three growth patterns have been identified, as follows:

 Together, with increased levels of immunoglobulin A and widespread gut lymphoid tissue, these factors may impede the growth and development of tumors and their malignant transformation.

-The interval from symptom onset to diagnosis reportedly ranges from less than a month to more than a year, with a mean duration of symptoms of 6 months.
-Despite their frequently unobtrusive nature, benign small bowel tumors may manifest primarily as secondary complications of their growth.
-Note the following:
+The interval from symptom onset to diagnosis reportedly ranges from less than 1 month to more than 1 year, with a mean duration of symptoms of 6 months.
+Despite their frequently unobtrusive nature, benign small-bowel tumors may manifest primarily as secondary complications of their growth.
+The following may be noted: